-The Fifth Annual Dance Big Red student-led dance fundraising event at Western Kentucky University will be held March 29, 2019.
-This past March, nearly 900 students, faculty, families, sponsors and special community guests danced for 12 hours and raised over $73,000 for Norton Children's Hospital.
+The Sixth Annual Dance Big Red student-led dance fundraising event at Western Kentucky University will be held March 20, 2020.
+This past March, nearly 900 students, faculty, families, sponsors and special community guests danced for 12 hours and raised over $71,000 for Norton Children's Hospital.

-Since it began, Dance Big Red has raised more than $176,000 for pediatric cardiovascular services and adolescent cancer care at Norton Children’s Hospital.
-A total of five high schools hosted Dance Little Reds contributing to the overall success and growth of Dance Big Red.
+Since it began, Dance Big Red has raised more than $250,000 for pediatric cardiovascular services and adolescent cancer care at Norton Children’s Hospital.
+A total of four high schools hosted Dance Little Reds contributing to the overall success and growth of Dance Big Red.
 Join our efforts by participating as a dancer, making a donation, and/or becoming an event sponsor today!

-The overall goal for Dance Big Red 2019 is to raise $85,000 and recruit 1,000 dancers.
+The overall goal for Dance Big Red 2020 is to raise $50,000 and recruit 500 virtual dancers.
 All Western Kentucky University students, faculty and staff are invited to participate as a VIRTUAL DANCER and all WKU friends/family can participate as a COMMUNITY VIRTUAL DANCER!
 By joining forces virtually and dancing together in our hearts we will reach our fundraising goal!

 Norton Children's Hospital is not-for-profit and relies on the generosity of the community to support programs, hospital improvements, education and advocacy through the Children's Hospital Foundation.
 Norton Children's Hospital cares for children regardless of their families' ability to pay.
 As the number of children needing help at Norton Children's Hospital continues to increase, so does the need to stay up-to-date on medical advances and technologies.

-The Fifth Annual Dance Big Red will support pediatric heart with our community's tiniest patients by providing new diagnostic services at Norton Children's Hospital.
+The Sixth Annual Dance Big Red will support pediatric heart with our community's tiniest patients by providing new diagnostic services at Norton Children's Outpatient Center - Bowling Green.